swiss-transplant-cohort-study/3LC-user-manual/docs/source/blfup.rst

   * - II
     - Mild symptoms (mild shortness of breath and/or angina) and slight limitation during ordinary activity.
   * - III
     - Marked limitation in activity due to symptoms, even during less-than-ordinary activity, e.g. walking short distances (20–100 m).
-Comfortable only at rest
+Comfortable only at rest.
   * - IV
     - Severe limitations.
 Experiences symptoms even while at rest.
-Mostly bedbound patients
+Mostly bedbound patients.

 f) **VO2 max (ml/min/kg)**: Enter the last available measurement prior to transplantation or ‘Missing’ (in case you have no VO2max-value available prior to transplantation).